 Here are a few questions to get you started: How many angles do you want in your footage?
-How many people will you be filming?
+How many subjects will you be filming?
 Are you going to be shooting inside or outside?
 On the ground or aerial?
 Stationary or on the move?

 Once you’ve set down these parameters, you can go on the hunt for a professional videographer who fits the bill.
 A first concern should be that they’re in your area – that will immediately cut down travel expenses.